 It was so sad to realize that no one wanted to preserve their ancestors experience or recall these snapshots in time.
 Then I thought of all the video and memorabilia that I had accumulated over the years.
 Decades upon decades of seeing value in things others had discarded.

 Eventually, I realized that I was not alone.
 There are many of us out there.
 “One mans trash is another mans treasure”, was not just a sign inside Fred Sanfords junkyard.
 So I began to compile an inventory while contemplating a way to share all these glimpses of history.
 Short of recreating Teslas work in quantum physics and time travel, I thought a platform on the world wide web might be the answer.
 Free of the constraints of traditional media outlets, censorship and tight scheduling, a domain that was "always on"…consisting of varied content, might appeal to like minded cinephiles, collectors, history buffs and children of the atomic age.

-Transistor TV took hold in my mind like an unrelenting prospector searching for a mother lode vein that legend claimed to exist.
+Transistor TV took hold in my mind like an unrelenting prospector searching for gold.
 Over time the thoughts became images and the images became real.